-- the units needed to increase the participants' understanding of what caused fatigue and what would make drivers safe, not just provide information on how to comply with the law - there needed to be a greater appreciation of the limits of what could be learned within a single unit and the limited timeframes involved. - strong consideration should be given to requiring participants to demonstrate the practical application of their new knowledge within the workplace as part of the assessment process.34
+- the units needed to increase the participants' understanding of what caused fatigue and what would make drivers safe, not just provide information on how to comply with the law - there needed to be a greater appreciation of the limits of what could be learned within a single unit and the limited timeframes involved. - strong consideration should be given to requiring participants to demonstrate the practical application of their new knowledge within the workplace as part of the assessment process.37

 None of these concerns were adequately addressed in the development of the units.
-The development process was characterised by a lack of effective consultation, poor quality assurance and an indifference to the actual requirements of the law and the NHVAS BFM/AFM standards.
+The development process was characterised by a lack of effective consultation, a badly misnamed quality assurance process and an indifference to the actual requirements of the Law and the NHVAS BFM/AFM standards.